MIC-DKFZ/TractSeg/Readme.md

 See [Documentation of Tractometry](resources/Tractometry_documentation.md).

-#### Tutorial
+#### Extended Tutorial
 [Best pratices for standard usecases](resources/Tutorial.md).
-You can also check out the [tutorial from OHBM 2019](https://colab.research.google.com/github/brainhack101/IntroDL/blob/master/notebooks/2019/Wasserthal/TractSegTutorial.ipynb).
+(You can also check out the [tutorial from OHBM 2019](https://colab.research.google.com/github/brainhack101/IntroDL/blob/master/notebooks/2019/Wasserthal/TractSegTutorial.ipynb)
+[OUTDATED].)

 #### Track subset of bundles
 You can specify to only track a subset of bundles.